 Getting Around Puerto Rico

-For those planning on driving to various parts of the island outside of San Juan, the island is about 100 miles across, so it’s not difficult to extend your itinerary to experience other regions.
-However, be advised that the mountain roads through the center of the island can be winding and may take longer to drive than the distance may suggest at a glance.
+For those planning on driving to various parts Puerto Rico outside of San Juan, the Island is about 100 miles across, so it’s not difficult to extend your itinerary to experience other regions.
+However, be advised that the mountain roads through the center of the Island can be winding and may take longer to drive than the distance may suggest at a glance.

-If driving is not for you and you’re planning on staying in closer proximity to San Juan, taxis are easy to find at the airport (if you’re just arriving) as well as throughout metro areas like Condado, Santurce, Isla Verde, Miramar, Ocean Park and other nearby districts.
+If driving is not for you and you’re planning on staying in closer proximity to San Juan, taxis are easy to find at the airport (if you’re arriving) as well as throughout metro areas like Condado, Santurce, Isla Verde, Miramar, Ocean Park, and other nearby districts.

 Various towns have trolleys offering transportation to key locations and landmarks in the municipalities.
-Public buses or guaguas are part of the Metropolitan Bus Authority and offer various routes in the metro area as well.
+Public buses or guaguas are part of the Metropolitan Bus Authority and offer various routes in the metro area.

 Ridesharing in Puerto Rico is only common in the districts near San Juan.
 Uber is currently the only major rideshare company offering its services on the island.
-Other local apps are available such as Jaime te lleva (Jaime drives you), and Pink Car Service, a local rideshare company designed for women.
+Learn more about the current regulations for drivers and passengers here.